Nov11/spring-java-config-override/readme.md

 6. When eagerly creating beans, config file's @Autowire fields will be init first.
 Control flows to satisfy every needs of a bean creation.
 When definition sits in a config file, the config bean is created.
+7. @Bean in parent config will be invoked after child config is fully initialized.